Mystorius/hf-cloud-mle/part1/README.md

 3. **Edge Deployment**:
    - For latency-critical use cases, consider **edge deployment** to serve the model closer to the user’s location.

+#### **Model Evaluation and Monitoring**
+LLM's can exhibit unexpected behaviors, making evaluation and monitoring essential after each deployment.
+Given the complexity of these models, subtle changes in the data or environment can lead to significant deviations in performance.
+Therefore, thorough testing is crucial to ensure that the model continues to meet the desired performance standards and aligns with user expectations.

+Pro Tip: Use tools like **Amazon CloudWatch** or **GCP Monitoring** to track key performance metrics, such as latency, throughput, and error rates.
+You should also be aware of any regulatory requirements or ethical considerations that may impact your model's deployment and monitoring.
+For models in the EU that fall under the AI-Act have a look at the following evaluation framework [COMPL-AI](https://compl-ai.org).

 ### Conclusion
 I would recommend starting with the **easiest deployment option** to quickly test and iterate.

 **Testing fast and often is critical** to successfully fine-tuning your model for real-world applications.
 Rapid iteration enables you to tweak your LLM based on real-time results, ensuring it aligns with your specific use cases.
 As your system evolves, you can later explore more customized deployment options if needed.

 For additional insights and best practices, I highly recommend exploring the excellent guides on **[ml-ops.org](https://ml-ops.org)**, which provide valuable resources for optimizing machine learning operations, deployments, and iteration workflows.